tianyicui/my_python_hard_way/README.md

 I first learned Python in 2006 during high school.
-Unfortunately, I chosed the 'easiest' way learning it.
-I was just quickly scanning a Python beginner's book and enjoying the thoughts like "wow Python is so convinient and has so much more features than C and C++", without bothering to write a single line of Python code.
+Unfortunately, I chose the 'easiest' way learning it.
+I was just quickly scanning a Python beginner's book and enjoying the thoughts like "wow Python is so convenient and has so much more features than C and C++", without bothering to write a single line of Python code.

 Of course I learned completely nothing about Python at that time, perhaps except the idea "Python seems like a good idea".